elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 The following sections detail use cases which could benefit using the `wildcard` type.

-#### Names

-Similar to paths, different names components may need to be searched using one or more wildcard.

-* Flexible host name searching: `host.name:prod-*-db*`
-* Likewise, flexible searching of user names or accounts: `user.email:foo*@example.com`

-Common categories:

-* Usernames
-* Host names
-* Process names
-* OS names
-* Email addresses
-* Domains

 #### Stack traces

 Program stack traces tend to be well-structured but with long text and varied contents.
 There are too many subtleties and application-specific patterns to map all of them accurately with ECS' field definitions.
 Better performing wildcard searches can help users formulate their queries easier and with a more minor performance hit.